BNEM: A Boltzmann Sampler Based on Bootstrapped Noised Energy Matching: Supplementary Experients

-As in Figure~\ref{fig:Ew2_mc}, EnDEM consistently outperforms iDEM when more than 100 MC samples are used for the estimator.
-Besides, Endem shows a faster decline when the number of MC samples increases.
+\textbf{Robustness v.s.
+Number of MC samples.} As in \cref{fig:Ew2_mc}, NEM consistently outperforms iDEM when more than 100 MC samples are used for the estimator.
+Besides, NEM shows a faster decline when the number of MC samples increases.
 Therefore, we can conclude that the low variance of Energy-matching makes it more beneficial when we boost with more MC samples.

-Then, we evaluate the performance differences when applying various noise schedules.
+\textbf{Robustness v.s.
+Different noise schedules.} Then, we evaluate the performance differences when applying various noise schedules.
 The following four schedules were tested in the experiment:

 \begin{itemize} \item \textbf{Geometric noise schedule}: The noise level decreases geometrically in this schedule.
 The noise at step $ t $ is given by: $\sigma_t = \sigma_0 ^{1-t} \cdot \sigma_1 ^t$ where $\sigma_0 = 0.0001$ is the initial noise level, $\sigma_1 = 1$ is the maximum noise level, and $ t $ is the time step.